WomenInTechCincinnati/flutter-starter-app/README.md

 ### Step Three - Open your Terminal

-Okay so the reason that we installed AS first is that no we can all use the same terminal - AS has a terminal built into the IDE (so does IntelliJ) and Flutter installation requires a terminal.
+Okay so the reason that we installed AS first is that now we can all use the same terminal - AS has a terminal built into the IDE (so does IntelliJ) and Flutter installation requires a terminal.

 Where to find your terminal - along the bottom of the IDE you should see some tabs and one should be terminal.
 If it's not there, you can also add it by going view -> tool window -> terminal.

 PS - you may need to open a project to make the full IDE open.
-AS is still a IDE so you can open something as imple as txt file and be good to go.
+AS is still an IDE so you can open something as simple as a txt file and be good to go.

 ### Step Four - Actual Flutter things
 Now we can jump back to the start of the installation guide.

-So now we're in our teminal and specifically we want to be in our "Development" directory
+So now we're in our terminal and specifically we want to be in our "Development" directory

 To navigate in the teminal, you can use `cd` - to go up one folder use `cd ..` and to go into a folder use `cd FolderName/` (tab will help you autofill names as well).
 To see where you are in your folder system use `pwd`